al-eardley/PKM/README.md

-# PKM
+# PKM - Personal Knowledge Management
-Personal Knowledge Management
+This repository contains the exported solution for consuming information from blogs and posting it to Teams.